KenBonny/tomb-of-annihilation/james/notes.md

 - Learned a few holds and open palm strikes from the turtles at the turtle island
 - Lady Syndra Sylvane will use her influence and connections to the harpers to find more about the mysterious organisation
+- can cook okay
+- learned a few moves in hand to hand combat from the turtles on turtle island
+-